 - Never practiced with the cold water.

-- Proper amount of salt must be mixed in the water, neither too less nor too much.
+- A proper amount of salt must be mixed in the water, neither too little nor too much.

-- If you experience pain in the nose while practising, the quantity of salt is incorrect.
+- If you experience pain in the nose while practicing, the quantity of salt is incorrect.

 How to practice sutra neti?

-- It can be practised both in sitting and standing posture.
+- It can be practiced both in the sitting and standing posture.

 - Squat on your heels or stand straight, tilt the head slightly back and insert the thread or catheter straight into the left nostril.